Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Methodology

 We cast sensory attribute extraction as constrained structured generation.
-For each item, we construct a single input text field by concatenating Amazon catalog fields and user reviews.
-We place the title, category, and description first, then append multiple review texts separated by newline tokens.
-This concatenated text is the only input to the teacher.

-The teacher returns valid JSON following a fixed schema.
-An example output is provided in Appendix~\ref{app:json_example}.
+For each item, we construct an input text by concatenating available catalog fields and review text.
+The title, category, and description are placed first, followed by review texts separated by newline tokens.
+This text is provided to the sensory teacher, which returns valid JSON under a fixed schema.